paymill/paymill-oxid-4.6/README.md

 # Support for other templates than Azure

 Adapt the template structure within the out/azure diretory to your custom theme.

+In case of any errors turn on the debug mode in the Paymill payment method configuration.
+Open the javascript console in your browser and check what's being logged during the checkout process.
+Additionally you can check the logfile in modules/paymill/log.txt.

+Depending on the Paymill API Version you use, select the Paymill-Wrapper version in the configuration.

+# Notes about the payment process

+The payment is processed when an order is placed in the shop frontend.